meilisearch/documentation/advanced_guides/synonyms.md

 Shoe <=> boot <=> slipper <=> sneakers
 ```

-When a search is made with one of these words all the others will be considered as exactly the same word and will appear in the search results.
+When a search is done with one of these words, all the others will be considered as exactly the same word and will appear in the search results.

-However, in the case of word to sentence or sentence to sentence
+However, consider the case of `word => sentence` or `sentence => sentence,` the search engine will find the results less relevant than in a matter of `word => word` where it considers the words to be exactly the same.

 example :
 ```
 "San Fransisco" <=> SF
 ```

-The "San Fransisco" search will be considered less relevant than the "SF" search but will still be considered an acceptable search result in the absence of a more relevant result.
+The "San Fransisco" search will be considered less relevant than the "SF" search but will still be considered an acceptable search result in the absence of more relevant results.